 Salmon farms are known to increase virulence in pathogens.
 Farms cause pathogens to become more lethal because there are no predators to remove the sick fish and because the animals are so crowded together, pathogens multiply and mutate.

 Sea lice from salmon farms are killing wild salmon wherever this industry operates.
 They are a parasitic crustacean that preys on salmon, grazing on the mucous layer covering their skin.
 Like all feedlots, salmon farms cause parasites to multiply.
 When young wild salmon swim past these feedlots as they go to sea, they are attacked and eaten by clouds of sea lice.

-In the wild, sea lice are benign; fish farms however offer the perfect breading grounds for these parasites.
+In the wild, sea lice are benign; fish farms however offer the perfect breeding grounds for these parasites.

-The companies use increasingly toxic drugs to try to control the lice and these chemicals are pouring into the sea threatening crabs, shrimps and prawns, everything that makes a shell.
+Fish farm companies use increasingly toxic drugs to try to control the lice.
+These chemicals are pouring into the sea threatening everything that makes a shell – including lobsters, crabs, shrimps and prawns.
 Norway and Scotland have been unable to control sea lice infestations as the parasites become drug resistant and more toxic chemicals are used.
 The same companies are having the identical problem in BC, which threatens entire populations of wild salmon.
 Research on the impact of the sea louse drugs on the environment has been suppressed.

 Research by Alexandra Morton and her colleagues has shown that BC appears to have a Norwegian strain of PRV.
 The disease spread very rapidly through Norway.

 Piscine Reovirus (PRV)